Albert Collins Transcript

 Jeff: They do?

-Albert: Well, they say, that's foolish ness, you know, nobody can understand it.
-Well, you can't understand all of it, but you can under stand, you can get the found tion, what he's talking about.
+Albert: Well, they say, that's foolishness, you know, nobody can understand it.
+Well, you can't understand all of it, but you can understand, you can get the foundation, what he's talking about.

 Jeff: What about Paradise Lost, Milton's Paradise Lost?